Links on SoundGuys may earn us a commission. Learn more.

 Even without a global pandemic, there’s plenty of reasons to give your headphones a good thorough cleaning.
 That’s especially true if you use them regularly.
 Whether you have a pair of over-ear cans or true wireless earbuds, clean headphones are happy headphones—and ones that are less infested with microbes.

-Editor’s note: this article was updated on June 29, 2021, to include address an FAQ about cleaning earbuds’ grills.
+Editor’s note: this article was updated on September 28, 2021, to include information about preventing infection with earbuds.

 Why you should clean your headphones